 The West End Slo-pitch Association (WESA) respectfully acknowledges that we operate, practice, and play on traditional ancestral unceded Coast Salish Territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) Nations.

-The West-End Slo-Pitch Association WESA was started in 1978 when gay and lesbian sports minded, fun-loving people gathered on Sunday afternoons at Lord Roberts School playground.
-2021 will be our 43rd Season !
+WESA was started in 1978 when gay and lesbian sports minded, fun-loving people gathered on Sunday afternoons at Lord Roberts School playground.
+2023 will be our 45th Season!

-WESA organizes not only softball games but many social events for the membership and gay community.
+WESA organizes not only softball games but many social events for the membership and LGBTQ2S+ & allies community.

 Players register as individual or with a friend in early February each year.
 Teams are formed by a universal player draft held in March.
 Everyone who joins WESA is drafted by a team and is guaranteed to play.
 This makes WESA fresh and fun every year.
 Most games are played at Strathcona Park, with the occasional game held in Stanley Park.
 The playing season runs from the middle of April to the end of July each

-Since 2008, WESA has been part of the North American Gay Amateur Athletic Alliance.
-NAGAAA organizes the Gay Softball World Series each year and brings together 46 participating cities and over 5,000 participants and fans.
+Since 2008, WESA has been part of the North American Gay Amateur Athletic Alliance (NAGAAA).
+With over 17,000 members, NAGAAA organizes the Gay Softball World Series (GSWS) each year and brings together 54 participating cities and over 5,000 participants and fans.

 Playing softball is a great way to get out and enjoy the summer in a fun filled way.
 You will meet some new friends and play softball.

 If you have any questions about WESA, please do not hesitate to contact a member of the Commission.